AsemJK/csharptips/README.md

 Console.WriteLine($"Circle Circumference: {circle.Circumference()}"); // Circumference = 2 * π * r = 2 * π * 5 = 31.42
                                                                      //Note: Math.PI is a constant in the Math class that represents the value of π (pi) to a high degree of precision.
 ```
+### Note
+- If no constructor is defined, C# provides a default constructor that initializes all fields to their default values.
+  But if you define any constructor, the default constructor is not provided automatically, if you want the default one you should write it by yourself.

 ## Tip 4: Static field vs Const
 A **static field** is a variable that is shared among all instances of a class.
 It can be changed at runtime.